danphenderson/BlockOpt.jl/docs/src/overview/design.md

 ![](../assets/design.svg)

 Here, the blue shaded types are exposed to the user.
 The red boxes
-holds `Algorithm 7.1`'s iteration information and all observations.
+hold `Algorithm 7.1`'s routine and all observations collected throughout the iteration.

 The immutable `Driver` _has-a_ mutable `DriverOptions`, which effictively delegates the